rohit-ranjith/PhantomNet/README.md

 # PhantomNet — Cloud-Based SSH Honeynet & Behavioral Analysis

 PhantomNet is a small-scale honeynet project I built to better understand how real SSH attacks look in practice and how security teams might analyze them at a session and behavioral level.
-As a student interested in SOC operations and entry-level cybersecurity roles, I wanted something more realistic than simulated logs, but still safe to deploy, observe, and analyze.
+As a student interested in SOC operations, I wanted something more realistic than simulated logs, but still safe to deploy, observe, and analyze.

 The core idea is simple: expose an intentionally vulnerable SSH service on the public internet, collect real attacker interaction data, and analyze that data using session-level features, heuristics, and unsupervised machine learning.